Taubman Visualization Lab

-The Taubman Visualization Lab (TVLab) is a flexible, collaborative, accessible space equipped with a broad range of XR technologies, including augmented and virtual reality, 3D scanning and spatial mapping equipment, computational devices, and more.
-Designed to accommodate everyone from expert to novice, the lab offers virtual production and capture technology resources, including video cameras, 360 cameras, drones, and projectors.
+The Taubman Visualization Lab (TVLab) is a flexible, collaborative, accessible space equipped with a broad range of Extended Reality (XR) technologies, including augmented and virtual reality, 3D scanning and spatial mapping equipment, computational devices, and more.
+Designed to accommodate everyone from expert to novice, the TVLab offers virtual production and capture technology resources, including video cameras, 360 cameras, drones, and projectors.
 The table-mounted robotic arm combines immersive technology with analog fabrication.

 Students in all areas of study at Taubman College can experiment with the most innovative tools possible to help communicate their ideas to the broader world using emergent visualization techniques.
 Various courses incorporate the TVLab as a space to share and learn.